BA (Hons) Early Years (Top-Up) (February Start - Evening course) (UCAS: P9K7)

 - Days: Thursday evening, plus some additional Saturday sessions (dates tbc)

 - Start Time: Evening 17.30 pm, Saturday 9:30 am

 - End Time: Evening 21.00 pm, Saturday 16.30 pm

 - Duration: 15 months (evenings)

-- Course Fees: £3950 pro rata.
+- Course Fees: £6900 for full course.
 Please contact Student Services on 01422 399367 for further information.
 All full time higher education students must apply to Student Finance England for assistance towards fees.
 For help or advice with this please contact our Guidance Team on 01422-399367.
 All part time higher education students should contact our guidance team on 01422-399367 for advice and guidance on course fees.

 - Venue: Calderdale College